LuisSala/BoxHackDay/README.md

 * When users authenticate into the application, they become an authenticated user, and the application allows them to send chat messages to the survivor chat.

 15\.
-Click the black dropdown arrow in the section titled "Authenticated providers".
+Click the black dropdown arrow in the section titled "Authentication providers".
 You will configure your Identity pool to allow federated access from your Identity Provider, your Cognito User Pool.
 In the "Cognito" identity provider tab, insert your **User Pool ID** and **App Client ID** into their respective text boxes from your text editor file.
 Do not delete them from the text file, you'll need these items again in a later step.

 You should have copied these from your User Pool earlier when you set it up.
 If you do not have these copied, please navigate back to your Cognito User Pool you created earlier and locate your User Pool Id and App Client ID.